Vincent-Murienne/Vincent-Murienne/README.md

 ## About Me

-- I’m currently working on **Full Stack projects** using Node.js, TypeScript, React, and Spring Boot.
+- I’m currently working on **Full Stack projects** using Express, TypeScript, Angular, and Spring Boot.
 - I’m constantly learning **DevOps, cloud technologies, and microservices architecture** 😁

 ---